 Some of the old tram-roads, used for transporting ore from the mines, have been made into cycle paths and it possible to cycle from Portreath on the north coast to Devoran on the south coast.
 Details can be obtained from Tourist Information.

-This is good walking country with beautiful views from the spectacular cliffs One good walk is south to Bassets Cove, about five miles there and back.
+This is good walking country with beautiful views from the spectacular cliffs One good walk is along the North Cliffs southwards to Bassets Cove, about five miles there and back.
 Although the walk is strenuous in parts, there are lovely views, lots of wild flowers and various sea birds.
 North to Porthtowan is a longer walk of about eight miles there and back.
 The cliffs in the area are made up of slate and sandstone and are subject to erosion, so care should be taken when walking the coastal path.

 There are various sports and leisure facilities within a short drive of the village.
 These include indoor swimming pools, squash, badminton and outdoor bowls.
 There are six local golf courses, one within a mile, and several centres for horse riding, two with indoor facilities.